happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 to be egoistic and do show-off, I just want to conclude from my own pain and experience:

-__you do not need to learn grammar, it will comes to you when you've read enough right sentences__
+## you do not need to learn grammar
+it will comes to you when you've read enough right sentences

 ## What is good English?
 The topic seems a little obscure, I know that.
 Here I only focus on